 Grootebroek (NH): St. Johannes de Doper (S.B. van Sante, 1926-1927)

-S.B. van Sante (1876-1936) is a relatively unknown architect who mostly
+S.B. van Sante (1876-1936), a relatively unknown architect who mostly

 built in the province of Noord-Holland.
 He designed only a few churches

-he supervised the construction of the Adelbertuskapel
+he had supervised the construction of the Adelbertuskapel

 in Bloemendaal, which had been designed by French monk-architect Dom Paul Bellot.